Accessible Widget

 Disability Pride Parade, 2018

 For our 20th year of celebrating disability pride and culture.
-We made the celebration bigger than ever!
+We made the celebration more enormous than ever!

-To help makes this the best time ever, a new website has been made!
-You can see the photos and messages about disability pride from June 3rd on Disability Pride Alberta's site.
+A new website has been created to help make this the best time ever!
+You can see the photos and messages about disability pride from June 3 on Disability Pride Alberta's site.

 Teal outlined cartoon bubble says disability pride in orange letters